ishajain19/AI-powerdcode-reviewer/README.md

+Tech Stack used in it is : React.js , Node.js , Express.js ,google Gemini API

 AI Code Reviewer is a React-based web application that allows developers to automatically review their code and get AI-powered suggestions using the Gemini API.
 It helps improve code quality, detect errors, and optimize workflow.

 Features ...